 Acorn squash is best known for its popular preparation of being halved and baked, stuffed with savory fillings or sweet brown sugar and butter.
 Both are good options, don’t get me wrong.
 But there’s more to be explored with this creamy fleshed, mild winter squash variety!

-With Thanksgiving right around the corner, I wanted to share this easy recipe with you as a contender for best side dish, because everyone knows that’s the best part of Thanksgiving anyways, right? ☺️
+With Thanksgiving right around the corner, I wanted to share this easy recipe with you as a contender for best side dish to your turkey or even rotisserie chicken on the grill, because everyone knows that’s the best part of Thanksgiving anyways, right?

 You’ll notice I didn’t scoop out the seeds before roasting.
 There’s no need to!
 That’s to make things easier – they slide right out with a spoon after coming out of the oven, rather than struggling to dig them out and fly all over the kitchen.

 And did you know that roasting the squash with the seeds allows the flavorful oils they have to carry into the flesh?
 Major bonus.